Imagine your business relationship is like a romantic relationship.

 - insolvency: if either party becomes insolvent the other can cancel with immediate effect

-- substantial non-performance: if either party does not carry out their main obligations (client = pay invoices, consultant or contract = perform works or services) then they are given 14 days to get back in line and if not, the other can cancel.
+- substantial non-performance: if either party does not carry out their main obligations (client = pay invoices, consultant/contractor = perform works or services) then they are given 14 days to get back in shape and, if not, the other can cancel.
 For both these events, the client will have to pay for works or services provided up to the date of cancellation.

 - change of mind: if one party simply no longer wants to continue with the project then it can cancel.
-This is also known as ‘termination at will’ ie without a proper reason, and would normally entitle the other to their lost profits or some form of compensation (ideally set out in the contract as a cancellation fee).
-A contract gives each party the obligation as well as the right to carry out everything so if you want to bring this to an early end, you should pay for that privilege.
+This is also known as ‘termination at will’ i.e. without breach or non-performance.
+Cancellation on this basis should entitle the other to their lost profits or some form of compensation (ideally set out in the contract as a cancellation fee).
+A contract gives each party the obligation as well as the right to carry out everything (a right to finish) so if you want to bring the relationship to an early end, you should pay for that privilege.

-Once it gets to this stage, you need to bear in mind that locking an unhappy client into a contract just because you can is not a good strategy – it can damage your reputation and result in costly disputes.
+- locking an unhappy client into a contract just because you can is not a good strategy.
+Disputes will damage your reputation.